Captaicin/spicy-mask/README.md

 - **Phishing Page Detection:** Analyzes the full text content of the currently visited web page to determine its phishing risk level.
 - **Personally Identifiable Information (PII) Input Detection & Masking Suggestion:** Real-time detection of PII in text entered by the user into `<input>`, `<textarea>`, or `contenteditable` fields.
 - **Context-Aware Decision Engine:** Combines the phishing detection results and PII input detection results to determine the final user warning/suggestion action.
+- **PII Management Panel:** Provides an in-context UI to view all detected PII, manage session-level ignored values, and add or remove custom PII detection rules.

 ## Usage